parsaalian/pywindi/README.md

 ## License

-This project is licensed under the MIT License.
+This project is free under the GPL License.